HTTP/3: An Introduction to the Next Generation Web Protocol

 In simple terms, HTTP/3 is the third version of HTTP.
 Originally dubbed HTTP/2 Semantics Using The QUIC Transport Protocol and later shortened to HTTP-over-QUIC, some intelligent guys quickly worked out that HTTP/3 was less of a mouthful, and here we are.

-HTTP/3 uses QUIC (Quick UDP Internet Connections) and was originally developed by Google in 2012 as an experiment and the successor to SPDY (HTTP/2).
+HTTP/3 uses QUIC (Quick UDP Internet Connections), which was originally developed by Google in 2012 as an experiment and the successor to SPDY (HTTP/2).

 QUIC is a reliable, secure transport protocol that reduces latency, while HTTP/3 is the mapping of HTTP semantics on top of QUIC.
 This means that they're being developed and deployed in tandem.